AnriiGegliuk/MRI_scripts/README.md

-# Script for DSI studio and other automatization tasks
+# Script for DSI studio and other automatization tasks for MRI

 ### Commands: